litmuschaos/litmus-docs/website/docs/agent-installation.md

 **Agent Description:** Fill in details about the agent.

 **Platform Name:** Enter the platform name on which this agent is hosted.
-For example, AWS, GCP, Rancher etc.
+For example, AWS, GCP, Rancher, etc.

 **Enter the namespace:** You can either enter an existing namespace or enter a new namespace.
 In cases where the namespace does not exist, LimtusPortal creates it for you.